Algebraic Properties of Riemannian Manifolds: Algebraic relations of curvature tensors

 This example does not require the use of the cyclic identity of the Riemann tensor.
 The next example is more difficult to prove:

 \end{quotation} In Appendix B, we have shown these equations \textit{by hand} using the decomposition (\ref{em-riem}).

-Now we want to extend the calculation in Eq. \eq{quadratic-r} to general cases: Rank-$r$ tensors formed from the Riemann tensor by multiplication and contraction, i.e., higher-order terms with $r$ free indices.
+Now we will extend the calculation in Eq. \eq{quadratic-r} to general cases: Rank-$r$ tensors (with $r$ free indices) formed from the Riemann tensor by multiplication and contraction.
+Furthermore, we will generalize our calculations to general Riemannian manifolds after a brief warm-up with the Einstein manifold.
 Incidentally, our method can also be applied to a Lorentzian manifold although it is based on the decompositions \eq{lie-so4} and \eq{split-2} which are characteristic properties established in the Euclidean signature.
 The signature of the metric is irrelevant in studying the algebraic relationship of the curvature tensors of a Riemannian (or Lorentzian) manifold.\footnote{There may be a subtlety for pseudo-tensors since the Wick rotation of the Levi-Civita tensor will introduce an extra imaginary factor $i=\sqrt{-1}$.
 However, since the pseudo-tensor contains only an odd number of the Levi-Civita tensors, such a subtlety can be easily dealt with.} Indeed we will see that our results are consistent with the previous results for Lorentzian manifolds.